 Middlesex County Personal Injury Attorneys

 "Personal injury" covers a wide range of situations in which a person is injured or harmed through the negligence of another.
 Many unintentional accidents fall under the category of "personal injury," including on-the-job injuries and medical negligence or malpractice.
 Residents of Middlesex County have the right under New Jersey law to seek compensation from a person or company whose negligence caused their injuries, including the right to go to court to prove negligence and to establish the amount of compensation due.

 Because personal injury cases are as unique as the individuals harmed in them, choosing an experienced lawyer is key to establishing another party's negligence and your right to compensation.
-The skilled Middlesex County personal injury lawyers at Lependorf & Silverstein, P.C. have the resources and experience to provide outstanding representation for each injured person we represent.
+The skilled South Brunswick personal injury lawyers at Lependorf & Silverstein, P.C. have the resources and experience to provide outstanding representation for each injured person we represent.